PonyCid/ThirdCamerasVrChat/README.md

 # Warning
 This is a beta version, the configuration is messy and not optimal.

+The Desktop Camera that allowed you to zoom in and out doesn't work anymore.

 Makes sure that the camera deactivates itself when the player reset his ShapesKey(Viseme)